Bravos-Power/pyoframe/docs/learn/get-started/installation.md

     To install Gurobi:

     1. [Download Gurobi](https://www.gurobi.com/downloads/gurobi-software/) from their website (login required) and follow the installation instructions.
     2. Ensure you have a valid Gurobi license installed on your machine.
+(If you're using Gurobi Compute Server or other atypical licensing setups, refer to [License configuration](../concepts/solver-access.md#license-configuration-copt-and-gurobi).)

     !!! warning "Do not install Gurobi using `pip`"